robmad93/python_crash_course_data_visualizations/README.md

 This code is similar to sikta_highs.py but incorporates both the daily high and low temperatures on the same graph.
 It sets the plot style to "bmh" (plt.style.use("bmh")), creates a figure and axis object, and plots the high temperatures in red and low temperatures in blue (ax.plot(dates, highs, c="red", alpha=0.5), ax.plot(dates, lows, c="blue", alpha=0.5)).
 The area between the high and low temperatures is filled with light blue (plt.fill_between(dates, highs, lows, facecolor="blue", alpha=0.1)).
 The plot is formatted with a title ("Daily high and low temperatures - 2018"), labeled axes, and adjusted tick labels for clarity (plt.title, plt.xlabel, fig.autofmt_xdate, plt.ylabel, plt.tick_params).
 Finally, the plot is displayed using plt.show().

 ![sikta_highs_lows_2018](https://github.com/robmad93/python_crash_course_data_visualizations/assets/131868277/9140e37d-c6f7-4abf-8d24-6233ea1e6b49)

+## test_python_repos.py
+This code defines a unittest test case class TestPythonRepos that tests the GitHub API's response for Python repositories sorted by stars.
+In the setUp method, it makes an API call to GitHub and stores the response.
+It includes three tests: test_status_code verifies the API call was successful by checking the status code, test_total_repositories ensures the total number of repositories is greater than a given number (currently set to 50,000), and test_number_of_items checks that the number of items returned in the response is 30.
+The tests are run when the script is executed.

 ## wildfires_europe.py
 This code reads data from a CSV file named "MODIS_C6_1_Europe_7d.csv" into a pandas DataFrame (df).
 The CSV file represents recent European wildfire data for the 1st week of July, 2024, obtained from https://firms.modaps.eosdis.nasa.gov/active_fire/.
 Using Plotly Express, the code creates a density map on a Mapbox map, plotting wildfire data across Europe based on latitude and longitude coordinates.
 The intensity of each point is represented by the "frp" column (representing "Fire Radiative Power in MW").
 The map is centered around latitude 42.83 and longitude -8.35, zoomed to level 8, and styled with an open street map style.
 Finally, it displays the interactive map.